eaprelsky/infodynamics/book/07_ohms_law_for_ideas.md

 ## The Moment of Integration

-Three years ago, I found myself standing in front of a whiteboard covered with equations, diagrams, and scattered notes from months of research into information physics.
+Three years ago, I found myself standing in front of a whiteboard covered with equations, diagrams, and scattered notes from months of research into information dynamics.
 Each component we had discovered—voltage, resistance, capacitance, inductance—had revealed fascinating insights about human cognition.
 But as I stared at the accumulated knowledge, I realized we were still missing something crucial: **the unified equation that would tie everything together**.

 The individual components explained specific phenomena beautifully.
 Information voltage helped us understand why some content captivates while other content bores.
 Resistance revealed why minds sometimes block even beneficial information.
 Capacitance illuminated the mysterious patterns of cognitive saturation and recovery.
 Inductance explained why belief change requires patience and persistence rather than logical force.